Woo-Hoo (Rock-A-Teens song): Cover versions

 "Woo Hoo" was covered by the Scottish rock band, The Revillos, (under the name "Yeah Yeah"), under the same title by the French psychobilly (or as they say themselves, "yé-yé-punk") band Les Wampas on their 1988 album, Chauds, sales et humides, by the Japanese girl band The 5.6.7.8's on their 1996 album Bomb the Twist and as a dance/electronica track in 2005 by the American act The Daltronics.
 It was also covered by Showaddywaddy.
 The Replacements have also performed it in concert on several occasions.

-The 5.6.7.8's version gained cult popularity when they performed it in Quentin Tarantino's 2003 film Kill Bill: Vol. 1; it also appears on its soundtrack.
+The 5.6.7.8's version gained cult popularity when they performed it in Quentin Tarantino's 2003 film Kill Bill: Volume 1; it also appears on its soundtrack.
 Additionally, it appears in the film Glory Road.
 In 2004, after appearing in Kill Bill: Vol. 1 and an advertisement for Carling beer, the cover peaked at No. 28 on the UK Singles Chart, a rare Western singles chart appearance for a Japanese band.
 The song is also used, in part, in a Vonage advertising campaign in the United States.
 "Gloo Gloo," a cover of the 5.6.7.8's version of the song, was created by Christophe Héral for the 2013 video game Rayman Legends.